citusdata/citus_docs/ref_arch/multi_tenant.rst

 Online Changes to the Schema
 ----------------------------

-Citus propagates most DDL statements fron the coordinator node to the workers.
-This allows the database administrator to alter the database even during use and after tables are distributed in the cluster.
-Citus uses a two-phase commit protocol to make sure updates happen consistently.
+Another challenge with multi-tenant systems is keeping the schemas for all the tenants in sync.
+Any schema change needs to be consistently reflected across all the tenants.
+In Citus, you can use standard postgres DDL commands to change the schema of your tables, and Citus will propagate them from the coordinator node to the workers using a two-phase commit protocol.

 For example, the advertisements in this application could use a text caption.
 We can add a column to the table by issuing the standard SQL on the coordinator: